Here Is Our Glossary

 Probate

-This is the legal process that needs to be followed after someone dies to ensure that the Will is valid.
+It is the legal process that must be followed after someone dies to ensure the Will is valid.
 It gives the executors the power to deal with the estate.

 Probate Registry

-This is a part of the Courts service that looks after the Wills and estates of those who have died.
+It is a part of the Court’s service that looks after the Wills and estates of those who have died.

 Property